julioarhernandez/purevanity/src/_includes/service-pages/wrinkle.md

 </h3>

 <p class="services-details-two__text-2">
    Aging is inevitable, but wrinkle relaxers can delay visible signs of aging without the need for surgery.
 The treatments are fast, effective, and come with minimal downtime, allowing patients to maintain a youthful and vibrant appearance with ease.
-The non-permanent nature of Botox and Dysport is also attractive, as results last for a few months, giving you the flexibility to adapt your aesthetic goals over time.
+The non-permanent nature of Botox® and Dysport® is also attractive, as results last for a few months, giving you the flexibility to adapt your aesthetic goals over time.
 </p>

 <p class="services-details-two__text-2">
    In addition to their aesthetic benefits, wrinkle relaxers are also used to treat a range of medical conditions.
-For instance, Botox has been approved to alleviate chronic migraines, hyperhidrosis (excessive sweating), and certain muscle spasms.
+For instance, Botox® has been approved to alleviate chronic migraines, hyperhidrosis (excessive sweating), and certain muscle spasms.
 These dual uses make wrinkle relaxers versatile treatments beyond just cosmetic applications.
 </p>

 <h3 class="services-details-two__title-2">
     Comprehensive Overview of Wrinkle relaxers
 </h3>
 <p class="services-details-two__text-2">
-   Botox and Dysport belong to a family of neurotoxins known as botulinum toxin Type A. When injected into muscles responsible for creating expressions, the toxin prevents the release of acetylcholine, a neurotransmitter that facilitates muscle contraction.
+   Botox® and Dysport® belong to a family of neurotoxins known as botulinum toxin Type A. When injected into muscles responsible for creating expressions, the toxin prevents the release of acetylcholine, a neurotransmitter that facilitates muscle contraction.
 This blockage results in the temporary paralysis or relaxation of the muscle, which smooths the skin above it.
 </p>
 <p class="services-details-two__text-2">
    The treatment is quick and relatively painless.
 The procedure typically takes around 10 to 30 minutes depending on the number of areas being treated, and no anesthesia is required.
 Because the procedure is minimally invasive, there’s little to no recovery time, making it a popular choice for those with busy lifestyles.